Neeraj303/DataTalksClub-DE-zoomcamp-2025/week_1/README.md

 ### [Video 5: Running Postgres and pgAdmin with Docker-Compose](https://youtu.be/hKI6PkPhpa0?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb)

 We will make a yaml file to run the postgres and pgadmin in one go.
 We will use Docker Compose to run multiple containers at once.
+So that we would not require network to connect them.

 ```bash
 # To run the docker compose file